 - Threat reaction plans

-Security awareness training should always be based on real-life attack simulations that are in line with the most recent criminal trends.
+Security awareness training/ network security training should always be based on real-life attack simulations that are in line with the most recent criminal trends.
 Hackers are always evolving their approaches and technologies, and so your company must always be upgrading its defense training to keep vulnerabilities low.

 How do I train my employees for cyber security?